ganbarodigital/go_scriptish/README.md

 ## Filters

+Filters read the contents of the pipeline's stdin, do something to that data, and write the results out to the pipeline's stdout.

+When you've finished adding filters to your pipeline, you should either add a [sink](#sinks), or call one of the [output functions](#outputs) to get the results back into your Golang code.

 ### CountLines()

 `CountLines()` counts the number of lines in the pipeline's stdin, and writes that to the pipeline's stdout